SAP-archive/cloud-workflow-codejam/exercises/10/readme.md

 $.context.usertaskinfo = $.usertasks.usertask1.last;
 ```

-:point_right: Redeploy the workflow definition, and create a new instance using Postman as you've done before.
+:point_right: Save and redeploy the workflow definition, and create a new instance using Postman as you've done before.

 ### 3. Process the User Task and check the context